 Tsundere: A Type A. She always acts condescending and short tempered to her teammates especially when Tatsumi first joins the Night Raid.
-But she does show that she cares for her teammates such as when she shows contempt for Chelsea for mocking the fallen Bulat and Sheele.
+She's also occasionally sweet and affectionate and she does show that she cares for her teammates such as when she shows contempt for Chelsea for mocking the fallen Bulat and Sheele.
+Later, she begins to go deredere on Tatsumi once she begins to fall for him and when she confesses her feelings for him and he finally gets the idea, she decides they should start dating, stating "he should be grateful".
+Tatsumi even notices how she's still her abrasive self even when confessing.

 Cute Clumsy Girl: Perhaps her most defining trait outside combat as she’s useless at many mundane tasks such as shopping, cooking, and cleaning.
 She even forgets important details regarding targets and has to be reminded on a daily basis.

 Dark and Troubled Past: She was always ridiculed for her clumsiness until she gained a friend who didn't mind it.
 That is, until one night her friend's doped up ex boyfriend barged into her house and nearly choked her to death until Sheele killed him.
 Unfortunately, her friend ostracized her and a gang of men working under the ex killed her parents and was about to do the same to her until she killed them.

 Dissonant Serenity: This is what makes her such an effective killer.
 She can shut down all unnecessary thoughts and focus her concentration on eliminating her target.